Margaret Douglas, Countess of Lennox

-Margaret Douglas, Countess of Lennox (8 October 1515 – 7 March 1578), was the daughter of the Scottish queen dowager Margaret Tudor and her second husband Archibald Douglas, 6th Earl of Angus and thus the grand-daughter of Henry VII of England.
-She was the grand-mother of James VI and I.
+Margaret Douglas, Countess of Lennox (8 October 1515 – 7 March 1578), born Lady Margaret Douglas, was the daughter of the Scottish queen dowager Margaret Tudor and her second husband Archibald Douglas, 6th Earl of Angus, and thus the granddaughter of King Henry VII of England and the half-sister of King James V. She was the grandmother of King James VI and I.

-In her youth she was high in the favour of her uncle, Henry VIII of England, but later incurred his anger for her unauthorised engagement to Lord Thomas Howard, who died in the Tower of London in 1537.
-In 1544, she married Matthew Stewart, 4th Earl of Lennox.
-Her son Henry Stuart, Lord Darnley, married Mary, Queen of Scots, and was the father of James VI and I.
+In her youth she was high in the favour of her uncle, Henry VIII, but later incurred his anger for her unauthorised engagement to Lord Thomas Howard, who died imprisoned in the Tower of London in 1537.
+In 1544, she married Scottish nobleman Matthew Stewart, 4th Earl of Lennox.
+Her son Henry Stuart, Lord Darnley, married her niece Mary, Queen of Scots, and was the father of James VI and I.